antoinevastel/antoinevastel.github.io/_posts/2017-04-09-history-stealing.md

 In this process, we need to fix the value of several parameters such as the number of links, their length, the blur in pixels (text-shadow property).
 Optimizations are possible to find parameter values that makes the process faster.
-We can adjust these parameters because we always have an url the user has visited: the current webpage he is seeing.
+We can adjust these parameters because we always have a url the user has visited: the current webpage he is seeing.
 Thus, we can use it as the ground truth during our optimization process.

 It is important to keep in mind that in contrary to the previous technique presented at the begining of the article, errors can occur since it relies on time needed for a function to be executed.